pluskid/Mocha.jl/docs/tutorial/mnist.rst

    data_layer  = HDF5DataLayer(name="train-data", source="data/train.txt",
        batch_size=64, shuffle=true)

-Note the ``source`` is a simple text file what contains a list of real data files (in this case ``data/train.hdf5``).
+Note the ``source`` is a simple text file that contains a list of real data files (in this case ``data/train.hdf5``).
 This behavior is the same as in Caffe, and could be useful when your dataset contains a lot of files.
-The network process data in mini-batches, and we are using a batch size of 64 in this example.
+The network processes data in mini-batches, and we are using a batch size of 64 in this example.
 We also enable random shuffling of the data set.

 Next we define a convolution layer in a similar way: